tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 Spoiler alert: it's not just about teens.
 We're all spending too much time on social media and while the effects are blended - we suffer the same downsides of depression and anxiety.
 Comparing ourselves to others, feeding dissociation and angering us.

 Every social network has chum content and LinkedIn is no different.
-Over the years we've seen the rise of bro-etry and "thought leadership".
+Over the years we've seen the rise of bro-etry and "thought leadership" and crying CEOs.
 When I scroll my feed I have to sidestep the clearly threadboi and #personalbrand engagement-farming posts and try and focus on the real content.

 The laws of enshittification[^wiki] for social networks says that the most profitable thing would probably be for LinkedIn to just turn up the dials on engagement farming - but how is that working for X and Facebook?
 What we need is a vision for a social network that has actual utility, not doomscrolling.